Filing Tips for Deferred Action for Childhood Arrivals

 Item Number 7.
 U.S. Social Security Number (if any).
 Provide your 9-digit U.S. Social Security Number that was officially issued to you by the Social Security Administration, if any.

 Item Number 8.
 Date of Birth.
 Provide the date on which you were born in mm/dd/yyyy format.
-If you are requesting a renewal of DACA, there is no maximum age limit as long as you were under 31 years of age as of June 15, 2012.
+If you are requesting a renewal of DACA, there is no maximum age limit as long as you were under the age of 31 years as of June 15, 2012.

 Item Number 9.
 Gender.
 Select your gender (male or female).
 If you do not identify with a specific gender, please provide the gender that you were assigned at birth as reflected on your birth certificate.